Banff National Park is a magnet for those looking for iconic Canadian scenes: mountains, rivers, forests and wildlife.

 Almost every good hotel in Banff has a hot tub for guests to relieve aching muscles after a long day on the slopes or trails.
-Some hotels have outdoor hot tubs, and it’s hard to describe the feeling of sitting in an outdoor tub of hot water as snow flutters and falls around you.
+Some hotels have outdoor tubs, and it’s hard to describe the feeling of soaking in warm water as snow flutters and falls around you.
 It’s a bucket list item.

 If a long soak isn’t relaxation enough, there are several quality day spas in Banff.
 Top shelf is Willow Stream Spa at the Fairmont Banff Springs.
 The award-winning spa has a 38-square-foot hot pool (featuring three waterfalls), an outdoor whirlpool, 23 treatment rooms, manicure stations, locker rooms, fitness rooms and a lounge with a fireplace.
 Access is available to the public as well as hotel guests and bookings are a must.